silent06/OpenXbl-Discord-Bot-Source/README.md

 - Sign up at [**xbl.io**](https://xbl.io/) and generate your **API key**.
 - Setup WebServer on your VPS or PC.
 A popular one to use is [**XAMPP**](https://www.apachefriends.org/)
 - Follow OpenXbl Instructions to [**install**](https://github.com/OpenXBL/OpenXBL-PHP)(Use their PHPWrapper)
+- Copy the entire XBLIO folder into your html WebServer Root folder(eg. /var/www/html for linux or C:\xampp\htdocs for Windows)

 ### **2. Configure the Project**